sosina14/sosina14/README.md

 Here are some of the technologies I work with:

-💥 Programming Languages: Python, JavaScript, Java, C++ 💥 Web Development: HTML, CSS, Django
+💥 Programming Languages: Python, JavaScript, Java, C++ 💥 Web Development: HTML, CSS
+💥 Framework : Django
 💥 Databases: MySQL
 💥 Tools: Git